Exercise - Build the API endpoints

 - An endpoint to redirect users to the full URL when they use the shortened URL.

-Create the endpoint to shorten URLs
+Create the endpoint that shortens URLs

-You'll build the endpoint to create and return shortened URLs first.
+You build the endpoint to create and return shortened URLs first.
 This method accepts the full URL the user would like to reach as a path segment, and then returns a shortened version for them to use in the future.

 Below the existing "Hello World"